 Following the extended bass-ackwards and correlational analyses, we examined the longitudinal measurement invariance of each externalizing dimension through a series of confirmatory factor analyses (CFA).
 Longitudinal measurement invariance was examined in typical fashion, first using a CFA to test for configural measurement invariance and including constraints in a step-by-step fashion.
 After configural invariance, we examined weak invariance (by adding constraints to factor loadings), then strong invariance (by adding constraints for item intercepts).
 In some cases, we also examined strict invariance (by adding constraints on item residuals).

-For tests of longitudinal measurement invariance, criteria for significant decrements in model fit were based on the recommendations of past simulation studies focused on the comparative fit index (CFI) and McDonald’s non-centrality index (NCI) (Meade et al. 2008).
-Specifically, a ∆CFI critical value of .002 was used while for ∆McDonald’s NCI, previous simulation results (Meade et al., 2008) have shown that appropriate cutoff values are dependent on the number of factors and indicators in the measurement model.
-Based on our measurement models (details below), the appropriate cutoff values for ∆McDonald’s NCI were .0065 and .0067.
+For tests of longitudinal measurement invariance, criteria for significant decrements in model fit were based on the recommendations of past simulation studies (Meade et al., 2008) focused on changes in the comparative fit index (CFI; ∆CFI critical value = .002) and McDonald’s non-centrality index (NCI; ∆NCI critical values for our measurement models = .0065 and .0067) (Meade et al. 2008).
 We also examined changes in χ2 (i.e., ∆χ2) for each model comparison, although ∆χ2 is well known to be overly sensitive to sample size and thus was not given as much weight as other indices.
-We used the following indices to examine model fit at each time point: AIC, BIC, RMSEA, CFI, and TLI.
-Criteria for adequate model fit will be based on Schermelleh-Engel et al. (2003), which are as follows: RMSEA; acceptable fit: < .08, good fit: < .05); CFI and TLI; acceptable fit: .95-97, good fit: >.97.
-Thus, both relative and absolute model fit indices were examined.
+We used the following indices to examine relative and absolute model fit at each time point: AIC, BIC, RMSEA (acceptable fit: < .08, good fit: < .05), and CFI and TLI (acceptable fit: .95-97, good fit: >.97; Schermelleh-Engel et al., 2003).

-Last, work on measurement invariance has emphasized that quantifying the degree of invariance is important, rather than solely relying on empirical cutoffs derived from model fit indices (e.g., Nye & Drasgow, 2011; Clark & Donellan, 2023) Thus, we computed Cohen’s d for mean and covariance structures (dMACS; Nye & Drasgow, 2011), which reflect the magnitude of noninvariance in the metric of Cohen’s d for each indicator.
-Furthermore, dMACS are informative as they reflect the collective contribution of multiple varieties of noninvariance. dMACS were used to help guide practical interpretation of noninvariance. dMACS were computed using the ‘dmacs’ package (Dueber, 2023).
+Last, to quantify the degree of invariance, rather than solely relying on empirical cutoffs derived from model fit indices (see Nye & Drasgow, 2011; Clark & Donellan, 2023), we computed Cohen’s d for mean and covariance structures (dMACS; Nye & Drasgow, 2011) using the ‘dmacs’ package (Dueber, 2023).
+These metrics index the magnitude of noninvariance in the metric of Cohen’s d for each indicator and reflect the collective contribution of multiple varieties of noninvariance.

-Importantly, using a large number of individual CBCL items would substantially increase the complexity of the longitudinal measurement invariance models and make identifying an invariant set of indicators very difficult, since measurement invariance in more simple testing scenarios is difficult to achieve (Putnick & Bornstein, 2016).
+Importantly, using a large number of individual CBCL items would substantially increase the complexity of the longitudinal measurement invariance models and make identifying an invariant set of indicators very difficult, since measurement invariance is difficult to achieve even in simpler scenarios (Putnick & Bornstein, 2016).
 To mitigate this issue, we created item parcels from the CBCL items based on a set of preregistered criteria.
-CBCL items with adequate loadings on the respective externalizing dimension (i.e., primary loading ≥ .35) were randomly assigned to a parcel, and we aimed to have a minimum of six items be assigned to each parcel while also ensuring that parcels were composed of a similar number of items.
+CBCL items with adequate loadings on the respective externalizing dimension (i.e., primary loading ≥ .35) were randomly assigned to parcels, and we aimed to have a minimum of six items be assigned to each parcel while also ensuring that parcels were composed of a similar number of items.
 The CBCL item parcels served as the observed indicators of externalizing dimensions for all tests of longitudinal measurement invariance.

 Preregistered Hypotheses